 The comfort of a bicycle saddle depends much more on how the saddle shape relates to the rider's body than on the thickness or material of the padding.
 Bicycle manufacturers select a saddle shape based on their best guess of what's likely to be comfortable for most buyers of that particular bicycle model.
 But that doesn't mean it's going to be the most comfortable shape for you.
 That's why your dealer stocks saddles which offer a variety of shapes, padding, covering materials and prices.
-If the saddle on your new bike is uncomfortable, ask your dealer to suggest an alternative.
+If the saddle on your new b is uncomfortable, ask your dealer to suggest an alternation

-If you're planning to spend an hour or more at a time on your bike, get a pair of cycling gloves.
-Their padded palms help keep your hands from getting numb from the vibration of the handlebars (the numbness, called carpal tunnel syndrome, can become quite painful if not taken care of), and they'll provide some abrasion protection for your hands if you fall.
+If you're planning to spend an hour or more at a time on y bike, get a pair of cycling gloves.
+Their padded palms he keep your hands from getting numb from the vibration of handlebars (the numbness, called carpal tunnel syndror can become quite painful if not taken care of), and they provide some abrasion protection for your hands if you

 Cycling shorts and cycling jerseys are both performance and comfort accessories.
-There are two kinds of cycling shorts: the traditional skin-tight Lycra shorts and loose-fit cycling shorts.
+There are two kinds of cycling shorts: the traditional skin-tight Lycra shorts and loosecycling shorts.
 Both are designed to reduce friction and chafing.
-The washable pad in the crotch of the shorts both cushions and protects against chafing.
-Wear them without underwear to avoid the undergarment's bunching up and chafing.
+The washable pad in the crotch of the shorts be cushions and protects against chafing.
+Wear them with underwear to avoid the undergarment's bunching up an chafing.
 Also available are undergarments designed to reduce chafing when worn with regular street clothes.
-The jerseys have pockets in the back, so that the things you carry don't bang around when you ride.
+T jerseys have pockets in the back, so that the things you carry don't bang around when you ride.
 Many are made of special materials with properties that improve riding comfort and performance.

-It's important to drink plenty of liquids before and during exercise.
+It's important to drink plenty of liquids before and durin exercise.
 A water bottle is an essential companion on a longer ride.